Back to DIY Advice

 Common DIY Wood Floor Staining Mistakes

 Well, wood floor professionals do not have to expect that everyone will be familiar with the difference.
-In fact, many people with no experience or knowledge of the industry actually mix the two terms and this is something very common.
-However, this misunderstanding can lead to a number of problems you definitely don’t want to experience.
+Many people with no experience or knowledge of the industry mix the two terms and this is something very common.
+However, this misunderstanding can lead to several problems you don’t want to experience.
 One more thing that should be clarified is that wood floor staining is not a part of the wood floor maintenance routine.
-To say that in other words, while sanding and refinishing are recommended every now and then as a part of the proper care and maintenance for the floorboards, wood floor staining is not a necessity.
+To say that in other words, while sanding and refinishing are recommended now and then as a part of the proper care and maintenance for the floorboards, wood floor staining is not a necessity.
 It is even not recommended in any case.
 As we said, some wood species are not good at absorbing the floor stain substance properly or at all.

 Poorly sanded surfaces look even worse because of staining